When Should You Dismiss a Sales Lead?

 Situation 3: The Client’s Needs and Your Solutions Don’t Match

-When you see that there’s a disconnect between what the customer needs and what you can offer, resist the temptation to submit a bid.
-Otherwise, the odds are great that the customer won’t be interested in your offer.
+When you see a disconnect between what the customer needs and what you can offer, resist the temptation to submit a bid.
+Otherwise, the odds are excellent that the customer won’t be interested in your offer.
 Effective targeting is key to optimizing your lead generation process.

 Situation 4: The Return Isn’t Worth It